Certification FAQs

 What material is covered in the exam, what is being tested?

-You will need to be able to demonstrate a foundational understanding of the Contracting Common Technical Competencies (and related job tasks) found in the DoD Contracting Competency Model.
-The questions in the exam, and more importantly, the correct answers, are derived from the policy and guidance in the Federal Acquisition Regulation (FAR) and, very minimally, the Defense Federal Acquisition Regulation Supplement (DFARS) as it relates to the competencies and job tasks in the DoD Contracting Competency Model.
+Candidates will need to be able to demonstrate a foundational understanding of the Contracting Common Technical Competencies (and related job tasks) found in the Contracting Competency Model.
+The questions in the exam, and more importantly, the correct answers, are derived from the policy and guidance in the Federal Acquisition Regulation (FAR) and, very minimally, the Defense Federal Acquisition Regulation Supplement (DFARS) as it relates to the competencies and job tasks in the Contracting Competency Model.
 Additionally, you should be familiar with the titles of the following FAR Parts: 1, 2, 3.
 4, 5, 6, 7, 8, 10, 12, 13, 15, 16, 19, 31, 33, 42, 44, 46, and 49

 How many questions are on the exam for each of the competencies in the DoD Contracting Competency Model?
 The table below depicts the distribution of questions in the exam per competency: